EldarEccor/backup_eldareccor.github.io_/_drafts/Using-bash-main-to-test.md

 These scripts are usually so basic in nature, that it doesn't even matter which shell interprets them.
 I like to try and keep it that way as we have to support Solaris, SLES, CentOS, RedHat etc... and i would like to keep Pandora's box closed on that front at least.

 The problem I faced today started out pretty easy.
 Some colleagues had checked in all their tests under *src/main/java* for years.
 This against java conventions that dictate *src/test/java* for all test classes and resources, but never seemed to be a problem.
-The CI build was always green and everybody was happy :)
+The CI build was green, Eclipse was green and everybody was happy :)

 https://stackoverflow.com/questions/27472540/difference-between-and-in-bash